Congratulations - you have completed .

 Question 6 Explanation:

-Crimes that do not cross state lines, involve less than $50,000 worth of damages, and do not involve federal law are handled by state judicial systems.
+State judicial systems handle crimes that do not cross state lines, involve less than $50,000 worth of damages, and do not involve federal law.

 Which of the following cases could be considered under the jurisdiction of both state and federal courts?